 MOISTURE CONTENT - I always have clients tell me “But my cat drinks water all the time!!!
 So they don’t need more water.”
 I remember going to a CE conference and a board certified nutritionist showing a video comparing how dogs drink water and how cats drink water.
 Cats are really not made to slurp.
 So they may be spending a lot of time at the water bowl, but they are making more of a splatter and drinking less water than you would think.
 They only take in drop by drop.
 Here is a cool slow motion video of a cat drinking: https://www.youtube.com/watch?v=Fgf9y8mo414.
 Cats need a lot of water for good urinary health.
 This can make a huge impact on cystitis and kidney failure by making a simple change to canned food.

 After hearing the above information, the next question clients ask me is “Well what should I feed my pet?”
 This can be difficult.
-Not all cats like canned food, so if they refuse it, talk to your veterinarian about other options, portions, etc. I find that some cats have food allergies/sensitivities, so I tend to stay away from seafood and chicken based foods.
+Not all cats like canned food, so if they refuse it, talk to your veterinarian about other options, portions, etc. I find that some cats have food allergies/sensitivities, so I tend to stay away from seafood based foods.
+How many deep sea diving cats do you know that are catching tuna?
 Be sure to look at your label though, it may say “Turkey” but the third or fourth ingredient may be fish or chicken.
 I am sure that we will find some future issues with processed cat food, just like we are finding with humans.
-So I try to use tuna sparingly due to mercury levels.
-Companies are probably using farm-raised fish, so there are inherent issues there with antibiotics/dioxins/etc, but how they apply to the cat is yet to be seen.
+So I try to use tuna sparingly due to mercury levels and yellow fat syndrome.
+Companies also probably use farm-raised fish, so there are inherent issues there with antibiotics/dioxins/etc, but how they apply to the cat is yet to be seen.
 Chicken and other meats are processed in factories and subject to contamination and recalls, just like our food.

 “But dry food is good for their teeth!!”
 I don’t see any dry food/crunchy treats out in the wild for feral cats, and their teeth may be fine.
 Genetics and alignment of teeth play a big role in tartar accumulation.